What Is Casual Dating, And How Do You Remain Healthy In A Casual Relationship?

 Casual dating can be challenging at times.
 With fewer rules in a relationship, you might be unsure whether you're hurting your casual partner's feelings.
 You might wonder which of you should text first or how long you should wait before another encounter.
 You may also wonder whether you should introduce them to your friends or discuss the future.
 Making plans with them for the future might also seem confusing.

 In these situations, use communication.
 If you are concerned about a rule or expectation, an honest discussion may ensure both parties are heard and respected.
-During these conversations, stay true to yourself and only do, say, or commit to what you are comfortable with.
+During these conversations, stay true to yourself and only do, say, or commit to what you are comfortable with, establishing a clear line of personal boundaries.
 If the complexities of a casual relationship seem too distressing or confusing, it might be worth considering whether casual dating is proper for you.

-For some people, sex can feel too serious or uncomfortable for a casual connection.
-They might be looking for someone to go to the movies with, cuddle, or kiss occasionally.
+For some people, sex can feel too serious or uncomfortable for a casual connection, though they may still find the other person attractive.
+Instead, they might look for someone to go to the movies with, cuddle, or kiss occasionally.
 A casual relationship can be designed by you and tailored to your desires.
 If you're uncomfortable with the arrangement, casual dating does not have to include intimacy.

 A few date ideas that might foster casual energy between you and your dating partner could include: